 A Gandhian ascetic who broke the Congress Party's hold to become India's first non-Congress Prime Minister, championing austerity and moral politics.

-Morarji Desai's political life was a study in stubborn principle, shaped by his early immersion in India's independence struggle under Mahatma Gandhi.
-A civil servant turned satyagrahi, he endured long prison terms and emerged as a staunch administrator in Bombay, known for his prohibitionist policies and spartan lifestyle.
-His unwavering belief in Gandhian economics and personal integrity often put him at odds with the political mainstream, particularly Indira Gandhi.
-After the Emergency, he became the unifying figurehead for the disparate opposition, and at 81, he ascended to the prime ministership, leading India's first government not formed by the Indian National Congress.
-His tenure, though short-lived, was marked by an attempt to restore civil liberties and a foreign policy shift that included easing tensions with Pakistan and China.
+Morarji Desai became Prime Minister of India in 1977, leading the country's first government not formed by the Indian National Congress.
+A civil servant turned satyagrahi under Mahatma Gandhi, he endured long prison terms and emerged as a staunch administrator in Bombay, known for prohibitionist policies and a spartan lifestyle.
+His belief in Gandhian economics and personal integrity often put him at odds with Indira Gandhi.
+After the Emergency, he unified the opposition.
+His short tenure restored civil liberties and shifted foreign policy, easing tensions with Pakistan and China.
+Born in 1896, he died in 1995.

 1883–1900